awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 + You cannot enable both least outstanding requests and slow start mode\.
 + If you enable sticky sessions, this overrides the routing algorithm of the target group after the initial target selection\.
 + With HTTP/2, the load balancer converts the request to multiple HTTP/1\.1 requests, so least outstanding request treats each HTTP/2 request as multiple requests\.
-+ You cannot use least outstanding requests with WebSockets\.
++ When you use least outstanding requests with WebSockets, the target is selected using least outstanding requests\.
+The load balancer creates a connection to this target and sends all messages over this connection\.

 **To modify the routing algorithm using the console**